 Tagging, navigation, sitemaps, content trees.
 Content needs to be organized somehow, and Contentful's flexible approach offers many options.
 Today we'll be expanding on the concept of content types as tags.

 We'll go over the main limitation of that pattern — retrieving entries of a single content type per query — and learn how to overcome it using incoming links, making tags more powerful than ever.

-Finally, we'll take a look at how reusable content, surfacing across many channels, can be discovered easily using a neat trick.
+Finally, we'll take a look at how reusable content that surfaces across many channels can be discovered easily using a neat trick.

-The habit of managing content for the Web has created an expectation that all content belongs somewhere in the site map.
-Therefore, legacy Web CMS evolved to provide neat tree structures as the default geography.
+The historical way of managing content for the Web had created an expectation that all content belongs somewhere on the site map.
+So, legacy Content Management Systems (CMSs) evolved to provide neat tree structures as the default geography.

-Trees apply well to page-centric approaches, but not so well to content organized in structured, granular content fragments.
-Because they're reusable, those fragments can surface in more than one place, indeed across multiple channels (websites, native apps, etc).
-They link to each other to form a complex graph, which rarely looks like a simple tree.
+Trees apply well to page-centric approaches, but not when it comes to content organized in structured, granular content fragments.
+Because fragments are reusable, they can surface in more than one place, across multiple channels (such as websites, native apps, etc).
+As such, fragments can cross-link to one another to form a complex graph, which rarely looks like a simple tree.

 This fundamental difference can be tricky to reconcile, especially in projects migrating from legacy to modern CMS.

 Splitting the content model into Topics and Assemblies helps.
 A graph of Topics can take any shape at all, arising naturally from the very structure of the information managed by your business.
 Assembly trees, shaped like the delivery channel(s) they're designed for, can then reference your Topics and thus indirectly organize them in trees.